oomlout/oomlout_oomp_builder/parts/hardware_bearing_5200_series_5202_size_15_mm_id_35_mm_od_15.8_mm_depth/readme.md

-# Hardware Bearing 5200 Series 5202 Size 15 mm Id 35 mm Od 15.8 mm Depth
+# Hardware Bearing 5200 Series 5202 Size 15 mm ID 35 mm OD 15.8 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base